 Yesterday, I realized we’re all sprinting to old age.
-Today, I realized that those who are lucky enough to make it to old age should probably refrain from sprinting at some point.
-The aging process is a relative state of mind, of course, as we’ve all witnessed young sixty-year-olds and old forty-year-olds, but no matter how old we are, we occasionally receive reminders that we’re aging.
+Today, I realized that those lucky enough to make it to old age should probably refrain from sprinting.
+The aging process is a relative progression, as we’ve all met young sixty-year-olds and old forty-year-olds, but no matter how old we are, we occasionally receive reminders that we’re aging.
 The aging process rarely hits us in an “Oh, my God I’m (fill in the age here)!” one day in the mirror.
-Aging is more of a gradual process that hits us in tiny, little, and seemingly insignificant hits, every day.
+Aging is often more of a gradual process that hits us in tiny, little, and seemingly insignificant hits, every day.

 We fell on a Tuesday doing something we’ve done our whole lives.
 We tripped trying to skip a stair on a Wednesday, and we’ve skipped a stair since our legs grew long enough to do so.
-(Mental note, skipping stairs is no longer in the repertoire.)
-On Thursday, we caught ourselves making old man sounds when we sat, but we can’t remember when we started doing that.
+(Mental note, skipping stairs may no longer be in our repertoire.)
+On Thursday, we caught ourselves making old man sounds when we sat, but we can’t even remember when we started doing that.
 We admired a beautiful person on Friday, and someone informed us that we’re probably too old to continue doing that.
 “It’s just odd,” they said, “considering the age gap.”
-It was considered inappropriate years later, and then it somehow morphed into “Absolutely disgusting” that we should admire the beauty of a 20-year-old, “because you’re old enough to be her grandfather!”
-(She couldn’t say dad, an old dad, or grandpa?
-She had to crystallize it with the word grandfather to make it extra provocative.)
+Someone considered it inappropriate on Saturday, and on Sunday someone found it “Absolutely disgusting” that we should admire the beauty of a 20-year-old.
+“Because you’re old enough to be her grandpa!” they say.
+The progression didn’t occur that quickly, within one week, but on some days it seems like it does.

-You know you’re old when you’ve become the subject of group concern, and the group addresses the subject of their concern in the third person, as if to suggest that they’ll take care of this going forward, because it’s obvious that we can’t anymore.
-They addressed us in the third person when we were young, implying that some authority figure in our life should’ve seen to it that that didn’t happen.
+You know you’re old when you’ve become the subject of group concern, and the group addresses the subject of their concern in the third person, as if to suggest that they’ll take care of this whole matter going forward, because it’s obvious that we can’t anymore.
+They addressed us in the third person when we were young, implying that an authority figure should’ve seen to it that that didn’t happen.
 Everything in between involved laughter, directed at us in the first person, because they knew we were old enough to know better but young enough to sustain the damage of our stupidity.
-We might feel some warmth when we realize how much these people care about us, but that fades when we realize their to word choices and tones mirror those family members make when their loved ones reached a point when they were no longer capable of caring for themselves and the next step was a care facility.
-They have no problem telling us when we’re too old to oggle, but no one tells us when we’ve reach a point where it’s considered ill advised to sprint until it should be obvious to everyone involved.
+We might feel some warmth when we realize how much these people care about us, but that fades when we realize their resolutions mirror those family members make when our loved ones reached a point when they were no longer capable of caring for themselves.
+They have no problem telling us when we’re too old to oggle, but no one instructs that we’ve reach a point where it’s considered ill advised to sprint until it should be obvious to everyone involved.

-This game of ‘keep away’ developed organically.
+A game of ‘keep away’ developed organically.
 My nephew was in the middle, laughing as hard as the two adults were on opposite sides of him.
 He was laughing so hard, and apparently having so much fun, that another kid joined into help him defeat us.
 Another kid joined in a couple of throws later, then three, then four, then so much more.
-It wasn’t young versus old, but it evolved into it.
+The game wasn’t young versus old, but it evolved into it.
 It started out friendly, but it evolved into a competitive definition of whatever remained of our athletic ability.

 I started out tossing the ball from a stationary position.
-I was laughing and failing on purpose, giving the kids a chance, until one of them said something that I considered a provocative definition of my athletic ability.
+I was laughing and failing on purpose, giving the kids a chance, until one of them said a little something that I considered a provocative definition of my declining athletic ability.
 When it came time to catch the ball, I followed the same pattern.
 I went from light-hearted attempts to get open to employing quick, ankle spraining jukes.
 When I realized I couldn’t shake the nephew I once held as an infant, the quick movements evolved into some running.
 I ran every single day at one point in my life, so it was not a concern to me.
 I don’t know if I started losing, or if I sensed that the others were further questioning my ability, but I began sprinting to open spots to capitalize on the holes in their coverage.
 It dawned on me, while doing it that I haven’t done this in years.
 No one gave this a second thought for most of my life.
 Some people run, some people sprint.
-I didn’t see the spectators watching, but I could feel their stare.
+I didn’t see the spectators watching, but I could feel it.
 I even saw a couple stand with some concern.
 Did they see the game for what it was, or were they wondering if they should begin sprinting too?
 Did they stand to source the emergency that sparked my progression?
 I looked over to verify that they were watching me, but in that casual glance, I almost tumbled.
 I couldn’t look back at them.
 I had to be mindful of my feet.
 (Mental Note II, running now requires more focus.)
 Running was not my greatest concern.
 Stopping was.
 I had a myriad of little feet under mine, and I had to focus to avoid them.

 The nephew I once held as an infant was shutting me down in coverage at one point.
 I encouraged it verbally, but I also wanted to discourage it physically.
-I wanted to prove to be so dominant that he left our little game demoralized.
-To do so, I employed some of the know how I picked up along the way, using the bag of tricks I developed in the years I spent playing intramural football.
+I wanted to prove so dominant that he left our little game a little demoralized.
+To do so, I employed some of the know-how I picked up along the way, using the bag of tricks I developed in the decades I spent playing intramural football.
 Michael Jordan developed a fade away when his skills started to decline.
 I developed a few moves of my own over the years.
 “Youth is wasted on the young,” Winston Churchill said.
 What if I had this wide array of jukes when I was younger, I asked myself, would I have been better?
 I sprinted to the right, juked, and went further right.
 In doing so, my fellow old man led me well with a pass.
 My ability to stop on a dime and juke surprised my nephew.
 He went left to cover the traditional juke, and he did so right under me.
 To avoid taking him out, I had to adjust.
 (Mental note III, my ability to adjust on the fly has receded.)
 I tripped over his feet.
 (Mental Note IV: Studies show that the chances of tripping increase exponentially when we sprint.)
 Been there, done that.
-(Mental note V, watch out for the ground, it hurts, but not near as much as a parked car.)
+(Mental note V, watch out for ground, it hurts, but not near as much as a parked car.)
 I didn’t have much choice, in the stumbling and bumbling that followed.
 I decided to take on the car.
-(Mental note VI, the pain experienced from stationary objects increases when approached at top speed.
-Try to avoid them as much as possible, because they can be unforgiving.)
-Hitting the car, and then the equally unforgiving concrete was humiliating, and I thought the people surrounding me with looks of concern was the peak of my humiliation, until my nephew called me to apologize for getting me so worked that I almost ended up impaled in a car.
+(Mental note VI, the pain experienced from stationary objects increases when approached at top speed, and we should all try to avoid parked cars as often as possible.
+They can be unforgiving.)
+Hitting the car, and then the equally unforgiving concrete was humiliating, and I thought the people surrounding me with looks of concern was the peak of my humiliation, until my nephew called me up later that night to apologize for getting me so worked that I almost ended up impaled on a car.